 How does Chiropractic Work?

-The main aim of Chiropractic is to assess, diagnose and treat neuromusculoskeletal dysfunction occuring along the length of the spine or in the limbs.
+The main aim of Chiropractic is to assess, diagnose and treat neuromusculoskeletal dysfunction occurring along the length of the spine or in the limbs.

 Once a diagnosis is made, Chiropractic treatment aims to: